Labrador temperament is often described in very positive terms.

 You should be aware that this welcome may be extended equally to burglars!

-It’s also important to be aware that some Labradors can be fearful or nervous, and that there are ways to minimise there risk of your Labrador turning out this way.
+It’s also important to be aware that some Labradors can be fearful or nervous.
+There are ways to minimize the risk of your Labrador turning out this way.

 We’ll look at that in more detail below when we talk about how Labs get their temperament.

 Labrador retriever temperament is kind

 Kindness is another of those traits that is difficult to quantify.
 All we have to go on is anecdotal evidence.

 Labs tend to be very affectionate.
 There are many reports of Labradors showing great kindness and empathy when their humans are sad.

 Labrador retriever temperament is even tempered